moguay/kali-nomachine/README.md

 # kali-nomachine
-Kali TOP10 Dockerfile with NoMachine remote access and firefox, libreoffice and tor-browser
+Kali TOP10 Dockerfile with NoMachine remote access

 # How to run
 ## Build